 Other natural deodorant brands take the commitment one step further to eliminate all chemicals and toxins.
 These smaller or newer brands are typically pricier than mainstream brands.

 Lastly, there's always the do-it-yourself option.
 It's pretty easy to make deodorant at home — learn more on our blog here: How to Make Natural Deodorant.

 Regardless of which natural deodorant you choose, you'll need an extra line of defense against armpit sweat.
 After all, deodorant (especially natural deodorant) is only effective at combating odor — not sweat.

 Try wearing a men's or women's sweat proof Thompson Tee with your favorite natural deodorant so you won't have to deal with armpit sweat, pit stains or odor anymore!
 These patented undershirts feature built-in underarm shields that trap sweat and prevent moisture from permeating your outer layers or showing through.

-Guaranteed to work or your money back — try it risk-free for 20% off with code TEES20!
+Guaranteed to work or your money back — try it risk-free!